rabroughton/QUAD/README.rst

 to create posterior probability distributions on all material structure parameters modeled by researchers.

 While the tool has been used for several research projects, a formal Python package is still under development.
-A useable version of the package is expected to be available in Summer 2019.
+A useable version of the package is expected to be available in the summer of 2019.

 **Authors:** Susheela Singh, Christopher M. Fancher, Alyson Wilson, Brian Reich, Zhen Han, Ralph C. Smith, and Jacob L. Jones